noaione/yuusha-shoukan-ln/sources/v07/chapter3.md

 definition of a doctor.
 I’ve only known her for a short time, but I feel lots of respect for Dr. Vier.

-[Okay, well then, let’s go to the examination room and give you some I—– Vgyuuaaaahhh?!]
+[Okay, well then, let’s go to the examination room and give you some I— Vgyuuaaaahhh?!]

 Saying that, Dr. Vier was about to get up, but she slipped on the bloody floor